trias-project/occ-cube-alien/README.md

 You can generate the European occurrence data cube by running the [R Markdown files](https://rmarkdown.rstudio.com/) in `src/europe` following the order shown here below:

-1. `download.Rmd`: trigger a GBIF download and adding it to the list of triggered downloads
+1. `1_download.Rmd`: trigger a GBIF download and adding it to the list of triggered downloads
-3. `assign_grid.Rmd`: assign geographic cell code to occurrence data
+3. `2_assign_grid.Rmd`: assign geographic cell code to occurrence data
-4. `aggregate.Rmd`: aggregate occurrences per taxa, year and cell code, the European _occurrence data cube_.
+4. `3_aggregate.Rmd`: aggregate occurrences per taxa, year and cell code, the European _occurrence data cube_.

 The output files, `cube_europe.tsv` and `cube_europe_taxa.tsv` are automatically generated in  folder `/data/output/`.